spred: Solving $L_1$ Penalty with SGD: Algorithm and Theory

-This proposition thus offers a partial theoretical explanation to our empirical observation that the optimization of Eq.~\eqref{eq: rs loss general} is no more difficult (and often much easier) than the original $L_1$-regularized loss.
-A corollary of this theorem is that if $L$ is convex (such as in Lasso), then every local minimum of $L_{rs}$ are global.\footnote{This is reminiscent of the classical result on the deep learning loss landscape \citep{kawaguchi2016deep}.}
+\begin{theorem} All stationary points of Eq.~\eqref{eq: rs loss general} satisfy $|U_i| = |W_i|$.
+Additionally, $(U,W)$ is a local minimum of Eq.~\eqref{eq: rs loss general} if and only if (a) $V=U\odot W$ is a local minimum of Eq.~\eqref{eq: l1 loss general} and (b) $|U_i| = |W_i|$. \end{theorem} Namely, one can partition all of the local minima of $L_{rs}$ into exclusive and equivalent sets, such that these sets have a one-to-one mapping with the local minima in the corresponding $L_{L1}$.
+We are the first to prove this one-to-one mapping relation for a general loss function.
+This proposition thus offers a partial theoretical explanation to our empirical observation that optimizing Eq.~\eqref{eq: rs loss general} is no more difficult (and often much easier) than the original $L_1$-regularized loss.
+A corollary of this theorem reduces to the main theorem of \citet{poon2021smooth}, which states that if $L$ is convex (such as in Lasso), then every local minimum of $L_{rs}$ is global.
+A crucial new insight we offer is that one can still converge to a bad minimum for a general landscape, but this only happens because the original $L_{L1}$ has bad minima, not because of the reparametrization trick.

+Still, this alone is insufficient to imply that GD can navigate this landscape easily because gradient descent can get stuck on saddle points easily \citep{du2017gradient, ziyin2021sgd}.
+In particular, GD often has a problem escaping higher-order saddle points where the Hessian eigenvalues along escaping directions vanish.
+The following theorem shows that this is also not a problem for the reparametrization trick because the strength of the gradient is as strong as the original $L_{L1}$.